apache/lucenenet/src/tools/lucene-cli/docs/lock/verify-server.md

 `MAX_CLIENTS`

-The maximum number of connected clients.
+The maximum number of threads that are observing the lock from within the verify-server process.
+When using [stress-test](stress-test.md), each thread will be used by a single connected client and the server won't start running until this number of clients is reached.

 ### Options